Alan Meckler: Early life and education

+WebMediaBrands

+Meckler is credited with being the first American CEO of a public company to use social media to discuss financial results and other aspects of the performance of a public company.
+Beginning in 2010 Meckler used Twitter (now X) to provide information about his public company’s quarterly financials ″WebMediaBrands″.
+The SEC investigated Meckler’s use of Twitter to convey such information and concluded in 2010 that the practice was acceptable.

 Trade shows

 Meckler is known for creating the trade show Internet World in 1993.
 The event started with a few hundred people and no exhibits.
 By 1996 it attracted 75,000 attendees at the Javits Center in New York City and was also produced annually in Los Angeles and Chicago as well as in many international venues.
 Meckler also created the event Search Engine Strategies trade show in New York City in 1999.
 Since 2013 Meckler has been producing trade shows for the 3D printing industry.
 In 2014, with his son John, Meckler created a mutual fund devoted to 3D printing and additive manufacturing.
 3D Printing and Technology Fund was the first mutual fund worldwide devoted to this investment coverage.

 Meckler also launched a trade show for the virtual currency Bitcoin.
 The first show was launched in New York City in July 2013.
 In May 2015, Meckler launched a show "RoboUniverse" in New York City.

+Meckler also started Inside Quantum Technology (IQT) trade series in 2019.
+IQT currently is produced in several Scandinavia countries, New York City and Incheon, South Korea.